ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/doc/readme.md

 # MATLAB-Arduino-ESP8266-IoT Student Project Trouble Shooting

 Problem Statement:
-    Upload light sensor data wirelessly using an Arduino and ESP8266
+    Upload light sensor data wirelessly using an Arduino and ESP8266 in a college engineering lab.

 Assumptions:
-    No admin access on PC, can’t install drivers or software
+    No admin access on PC, can’t install drivers or software.
+Encripted WiFi connection that requires a username and password in addition to an SSID.

 Summary:
 1. Assemble Hardware